maslovakate/AWS-DE-Certification/README.md

 ## 2. Velocity

-Refers to the speed at which new data is generated, collected, and processed
+Refers to the speed at which new data is generated, collected, and processed.

 Characteristics:
 - High velocity requires real-time or near-real-time processing capabilities